harishsg993010/LLM-Reasoner/README.md

-# 🤔 LLM-Reasoner: Transform any LLM into a methodical thinker!
+# 🤔 LLM-Reasoner: Make any LLM think deeper like OpenAI o1 and deepseek R1!

 Make any LLM think deeper like OpenAI o1 and deepseek R1!